Second hand and Vintage (Irish) Shops:

 Bridal and formal wear:

-- Do a google search for clothing rental in your local area.
+- Do a google search for clothes rental in your local area.

 Buy and Sell: